- Save EXTRA 10% on 3-5* hotels worldwide with Priceline

 The hottest time of year in Orlando is normally July.
 Expect maximum daytime temperatures to reach 33°C with very high heat and humidity.

-In terms of rainfall, July usually gets the most rainfall in Orlando with 196mm on average.
-In July there are normally 16 days with some rain.
+In terms of rainfall, July is usually the wettest month in Orlando with 196mm on average.
+There are normally 16 days in July with some rain.

 When is it sunniest in Orlando?